 By allowing you to set up the alerts yourself, the bank is essentially allowing you to tailor them to your financial needs and requirements, helping you make sure they are valid and useful.

-With account alerts, you will receive a notification on your phone every time your accounts hits a threshold.
+With account alerts, you will receive a notification on your phone every time your account hits a threshold.
 For example, you can configure account alerts to send you an alert on your phone when your balance drops below $100.

 This can help you know if your account is running dangerously low on funds giving you time to transfer funds.